finos/greenkey-discovery-sdk/README.md

 # GreenKey Scribe Discovery SDK

-The Discovery SDK allows you to write logic-based interpreters, and let Scribe's Discovery engine use probabalistic search to identify intents and entities.
+The Discovery SDK allows you to write logic-based interpreters, and let Scribe's Discovery engine use probabilistic search to identify intents and entities.

 You can use your Discovery interpreter to power several voice-driven workflows such as: